Anteros Pocket Prayer Beads: Greek God of Love Requited & Returned, Companion of Aphrodite and Eros

 This set of Anteros pocket prayer beads consists of twelve beads, representing the Greek dodecatheon of twelve gods; there are many more than twelve Greek gods, but most cities had their own group of twelve.
-Joining the string is a pendant, a symbol representing the god of requited love: an arrow.
+Joining the string is a pendant, a symbol representing the god of requited love: an arrow through heart, having found its mark.
 Anteros was often depicted in art carrying a leaden arrow,

 Anteros is one of the Erotes, a group of winged love gods associated with Eros, god of love.
 They included Himeros, god of desire; Anteros, god of love returned, or mutual love; and Pothos, god of longing and unrequited love.
 They were depicted in art as almost identical apart from the attributes each carried (Himeros' taina band or ribbon, Anteros' lead arrow, and Pothos' vine), and were among the companions of Aphrodite, a group which included Peitho (Persuasion) and of course Eros himself.